ETH Meets You at the AAAS in Boston!

 Institute for Atmospheric and Climate Science, Land-Climate Dynamics at ETH Zurich

-Climate-driven environmental stressors such as wildfires and air pollution trigger complex immune responses for persons with asthma, autoimmune disorders, and cancer.
-Tackling the sources of this “immunity epidemic” requires new data science techniques, economic models, and biomarkers that more precisely measure, monitor, and manage the impact of climate change on human health – especially the disparities in global communities inequitably exposed.
+Climate-driven environmental stressors such as wildfires and air pollution trigger immune responses in the lungs and major organ systems of the body.
+Tackling the sources of these climate stressors requires new exposure science techniques and biomarkers that more precisely measure, monitor, and manage the impact of climate stressors on human health -- especially in communities inequitably exposed.

 external page Mary Berlik Rice's bio